richardszegh/vite-react-boilerplate/README.md

 npm run test
 ```

-- Runs all Jest tests in `--watch` mode
+- Runs all tests in watch mode

 ```shell
 npm run test:ci
 ```

-- Runs all Jest tests in `--ci` mode.
+- Runs all tests.
 Useful for running in CI/CD environments, as the name suggests :)

 ```shell
 npm run validate:lint